thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Software_Requirements_Specification.md

 ### 1.1 Purpose

-The purpose of Data Analytics module is that it is a tools that allows users to import crate data visualisations and use pre written algorithms to perform statistical analysis of the data, and pre-process the data for use in machine learning model.
+The purpose of Data Analytics module is that it is a tool that allows users to import, create data visualisations, and use pre-written algorithms to perform statistical analysis of the data, and pre-process data for use in a machine learning model.

 ### 1.2 Intended Audience